Proudly Serving Colorado Springs and South Denver

 Pros and Cons of DIY Mold Remediation

 However, DIY mold remediation has its limitations and risks.
-You might lack the knowledge and experience to effectively identify all mold-infected areas, especially hidden ones.
+You might lack the knowledge and experience to identify all mold-infected areas, especially hidden ones, effectively.
 This could lead to an incomplete job and potential recurrence of mold.
 Furthermore, without appropriate protective gear, you expose yourself to health risks.
-Also, tackling large moldy areas (bigger than about 3-feet-by-3-feet) is not recommended for DIY enthusiasts.
+Also, tackling large moldy areas (more significant than about 3-feet-by-3-feet) is not recommended for DIY enthusiasts.

 Pros and Cons of Hiring a Professional

 On the other hand, hiring a professional mold remediation company ensures the job is done thoroughly, quickly, and safely.
 Professionals have the experience and equipment to detect and remove mold from hidden areas, which might be overlooked in a DIY effort.
-They can also safely handle larger mold problems and those in complex areas like your HVAC system.
+They can also safely handle more significant mold problems in complex regions like your HVAC system.

 However, the main drawback of professional mold remediation is the cost.
-Hiring a professional can be expensive, with costs potentially running into thousands of dollars.
+Hiring a professional can be expensive, potentially costing thousands of dollars.

 Tips for Hiring a Mold Remediation Specialist